-- Staffing changes reflect the addition of 1.2 positions for enrollment growth. - Contracted Services increase to fund transportation for Art field trips. - Supplies and Materials reflect reductions to constrain the budget in light of funding challenges.
+- Staffing changes reflect the addition of 1.2 positions for enrollment growth. - Contracted Services increase to fund transportation for Art field trips. - Supplies and Materials increase due to enrollment growth and the opening of Elementary School #42 in FY 2019.
+This increase was lessened by other decreases in Supplies and Materials because of efforts to constrain the budget request in light of budget challenges.